swcarpentry/r-novice-gapminder/_episodes/13-dplyr.md

 ## Using summarize()

 The above was a bit on the uneventful side but `group_by()` is much more exciting in conjunction with `summarize()`.
-This will allow use to create new variable(s) by using functions that repeat for each of the continent-specific data frames.
+This will allow us to create new variable(s) by using functions that repeat for each of the continent-specific data frames.
 That is to say, using the `group_by()` function, we split our original dataframe into multiple pieces, then we can run functions